-We now know hearing loss is the biggest avoidable contributing factor to developing dementia.
+We now know hearing loss is one of the biggest avoidable contributing factors to developing dementia.
 It makes sense though, if you can’t hear, you can’t engage with the outside world.
 This lack of communication with external stimuli – family, friends, the news – can lead to confusion and isolation.
 So the single most impactful thing you can do in middle and later life to reduce your chances of developing dementia is to get your hearing tested, and wear a hearing aid if necessary.

 Your eyesight is similarly important – and a lot of opticians will often offer hearing tests too.
 So why not book yourself in for an MOT next time you’re walking past your high street optician?